Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Starter-Module-Terraform-Complete-Multi-Region.md

 | `configuration_file_path` | `<configuration-file-path>` | This is the absolute path to the configuration file.
 E.g. `c:\my-config\config.yaml` or `~/my-config/config.yaml` |
 | `default_postfix` | `<postfix>` | This is the default postfix used for resource names. |

+You can create a custom yaml config to tailor to your needs, for example an Azure Landing Zone with a three-region mesh.
+Get started with our two region samples:

+- Example config file for hub and spoke virtual network: [config-hub-and-spoke-vnet.yaml][example_starter_module_complete_config_hub_spoke_multi_region]
+- Example config file for virtual WAN: [config-virtual-wan.yaml][example_starter_module_complete_config_vwan_multi_region]

 ## Further details on the Complete Starter Module and config file

 The `config.yaml` file also comes with helpful templated variables such as `default_location` and `root_parent_management_group_id` which get prompted for during the ALZ PowerShell Module run.
 Alternatively, you can opt to not use the templated variables and hard-code the values in the `config.yaml` file.